 ANC Sports Enterprises, which operates the LED display, and Mitsubishi collaborated on the creation of the scoreboard.
 The line doubling video system that displays more than 1 million pixels.
 To generate income, fans can submit birthday and anniversary announcements that will be displayed on the board.

 Loudoun County Parks & Recreation (Loudoun County, Virginia)

 Mvix has been selected by Loudoun County Parks, Recreation & Community Services (PRCS) to power its digital signage network across 11 locations for visitor and staff communications.

 The Loudoun County PRCS provides outstanding recreational and leisure opportunities, outcome-focused community services and stewardship of the county’s natural resources.
 All of this is to promote the quality of life for Loudoun’s 380,000 residents, the third-most populous county in Virginia.

 The county implemented a video wall and networked displays powered by Mvix in 10 community centers and the main administrative office.
-They display information about available community programs and activities, branded Loudoun County YouTube videos, pictures from the county parks and other supplemental information such as weather, time and local emergency alerts.
+They display a wide range of information.
+The purpose is to display relevant content such as available community programs and activities.
+As well as branded Loudoun County YouTube videos and pictures from the county parks.
+Additionally, they can add supplemental information such as weather, time and local emergency alerts.

 “Our mission statement is ‘We create community.’
 Digital signage empowers us to accomplish this by allowing us to reach out to the community with different services in a visually appealing and easy to understand way, “said Jon Mattia, manager at the Douglass Community Center in Loudoun County.